troclaux/notes/nvim.md

 ### format

 - format: `:range s/old/new/cgil`
-  - c: confirm each substitution
+  - `c`: confirm each substitution
-  - g: replace all occurrences in the line
+  - `g`: replace all occurrences in the line
-  - i: ignore case for pattern
+  - `i`: ignore case for pattern
-  - l: don't ignore case for pattern
+  - `l`: don't ignore case for pattern

 ### grouping and backreferences